Dyker Heights Christmas Lights 2024: Complete Guide

 The Dyker Heights Christmas Lights are one of the most famous attractions in New York City at Christmas; if you think the Rockefeller Center Christmas Tree is spectacular, in reality, The Dyker Heights Christmas Lights are by far, for us, way better.

-Every year more than 100.000 people walk around this Italian neighborhood in Brooklyn, New York, United States, to experience the magic and every year the residents make the effort to decorate their houses in the best way possible.
-This is our ultimate guide to visiting the Dyker Heights Christmas Lights with advice on how to stop for some food and drink, hot to get there, how to behave and a map.
+More than 100.000 people walk around this Italian neighborhood in Brooklyn, New York, United States, to experience the magic, and every year the residents make an effort to decorate their houses in the best way possible.
+This is our ultimate guide to visiting the Dyker Heights Christmas Lights with advice on stopping for food and drink, getting there, behaving, and a map.

 How do I get to the Dyker Heights Christmas Lights 2022?

-Despite what you think, The Christmas Lights are not located very close to the underground: you’ve to take the train to 71st St, 86th Street or 18th St and from there you’ve to walk for 15-20 minutes to arrive at the designated location.
+Despite what you think, The Christmas Lights are not located very close to the underground: you’ve to take the train to 71st St, 86th Street, or 18th St, and from there, you’ve to walk for 15-20 minutes to arrive at the designated location.
 You can reach this place also by taxi, but the subway is so convenient I recommend you choose this solution.
-Make sure you dress appropriately since it can be very cold.
+Make sure you dress appropriately since it can be freezing.

-A few companies organize Dyker Heights Christmas Lights Tours: you pay about 50$ per person, they pick you up at a specific location and show you around by bus for 3 hours.
+A few companies organize Dyker Heights Christmas Lights Tours: you pay about 50$ per person, and they pick you up at a specific location and show you around by bus for 3 hours.

-If you’re looking for a guided tour of the Christmas decorations in Bay Ridge and Dyker Heights, we recommend this: not only you’ll see the lights but you’ll also see the spectacular New York skyline by night!
+If you’re looking for a guided tour of the Christmas decorations in Bay Ridge and Dyker Heights, we recommend this: you’ll see the lights and the spectacular New York skyline by night!

 Where are the best Christmas Lights in the Dyker Heights neighborhood?